 The State of WebP Browser Support

-Although the adoption for WebP is still in the process of growing, it certainly offers some great advantages to current alternatives such as PNG and JPG.
-Large companies such as eBay and Facebook are also pushing for WebP browser support and actively using the image format to help save bandwidth thanks to compression improvements.
-Additionally, the support for WebP is growing beyond that of just web browsers as more and more CMS’s and Platforms are providing users with methods of delivering WebP.
-Read our WebP Support article for a complete breakdown of WebP support availability.
+Over the last decade WebP has made significant improvements and now the most used browsers nearly all support the WebP image format.
+This is a great accomplishment because now more users can benefit from the advantages that WebP certainly offers over PNG and JPEG.
+Many large companies like eBay and Facebook are actively using this image format to help save bandwidth thanks to the compression improvements.
+Additionally, the support for WebP is growing beyond that of just web browsers as more and more CMSs and platforms are providing users with methods of delivering WebP formatted images.

 As WebP is able to cut down on image sizes, this format makes it very attractive to website owners who want to reduce both the cost of their bandwidth and increase visitor satisfaction.
+Read our WebP Support article for a complete breakdown of WebP support availability.